Divorce can be messy, especially if your spouse hides assets. This guide will help you learn what you can do if you think they are being shady.

 Get professional advice

 This is a universal tip for every step you may want to take during a marriage dissolution: don’t hesitate to ask for help from professionals.
-Starting from a lawyer to a psychotherapist and financial advisor, every individual whose job is connected to a divorce process will provide you with valuable information on how to find hidden bank accounts, stay calm and healthy, and avoid unnecessary expenditures during this tough time of your life.
+Starting with a family law attorney or a divorce lawyer then a cdc certified divorce coach to a psychotherapist and financial advisor, every individual whose job is connected to a divorce process will provide you with valuable information on how to find hidden bank accounts, stay calm and healthy, and avoid unnecessary expenditures during this tough time of your life.

 Try to negotiate the money matters before going to the court

 Last but not least thing you have to try to achieve is settling the agreement on money matters before you file for divorce.
 If you don’t have any other disputes with your partner except for assets, we suggest that you try to convince them of the necessity to do that prior to registering your case in the local clerk’s office.
 Otherwise, your case may be postponed and last for months instead of being finalized in weeks.
 Don’t forget to find out how long does it take to get divorce in Texas to know what to expect.

 There is no need to create a separate agreement on your finances: once partners decide to choose an uncontested divorce option, they need to outline all issues and the ways to solve them in a single document called ‘Settlement Agreement’ and present it to their judge.